 The 11th century église Sainte-Marie is also well worth a visit, financed by the wealthy glassmakers of yore, with a fascinating, perfectly preserved set of ancient artwork and ‘retables’.
 Or how about a spot of fishing, no permis required, for only 10 euros, payable on site?
 The Sant Marti lake is stocked with trout and carp, has a ‘parcours de sante’, (fitness trail) to encourage you to hop, skip, and jump around the lake, and makes a delightful day out with a picnic, the dog and the kids.

-After picking the lounging lobsters up from the beach, the nearby ‘Ancienne Ecole’ in Palau or ‘Au Remp’arts at the top of ancient Elne provides a delicious, quality lunchtime or evening alternative to a lakeside sarnie, and is a great community restaurant, using only local staff and local produce, a perfect ‘gourmet’ ending to a fabulous day.
+After picking the lounging lobsters up from the beach, try ‘Au Remp’arts at the top of ancient Elne for a delicious, quality lunchtime or evening alternative to a sand filled sarnie, for a perfect ‘gourmet’ ending to a fabulous day.